The Source School

 Tensions still reigned in September 2021 when Jennifer Chace, Co-Founder and Executive Director of The Source School and a consultant working with the administration, was introduced to Cortico.

 To Chace, Cortico’s ability to surface student voices and capture nuanced sentiment at scale could create the level of trust and transparency the school sought.
-This engagement would allow students to have full agency over the project, something that Chase viewed as vital to its success.
+This engagement would allow students to have full agency over the project, something that Chace viewed as vital to its success.

 “The platform was designed to welcome honest, authentic sharing of experiences.
 But we realized that, given the breakdown in trust, the students needed to lead the process and control how the conversation data would be shared.
 My role was to help them lead it, not lead it for them.”